SpudMonkey7k/neopets-flash-fix-VM/README.md

 0. Remove any existing installed Adobe Flash installations. *If running less than Windows 10, restart after each removal/installation.*
 1. Browser: Install [Pale Moon 64-bit latest](https://www.palemoon.org/download.php?mirror=us&bits=64&type=installer) (31.4.2 at time of writing, so use that version if you have issues)
 2. Install Flash version 32.0.0.371 [Download Flash Installer from Archive.org's Adobe Mirror](https://web.archive.org/web/2020*/http://fpdownload.adobe.com/get/flashplayer/pdc/32.0.0.371/install_flash_player.exe)
+3. Disable Auto Update for Pale Moon
-3. That's it!
+4. That's it!
 As long as Fiddler is installed and running as directed, you should be able to play nearly all of the [Flash games](https://www.neopets.com/games/category.phtml?sortby=pop)!

 *Make sure you have installed the FiddlerRoot.cer certificate as explained in Fiddler->Notes #4*

 ### 3dvia games (32-bit Pale Moon)
 1. Browser: Install Pale Moon 32-bit, version 28, if not already installed.
 [Download](https://archive.palemoon.org/palemoon/28.x/28.17.0/palemoon-28.17.0.win32.installer.exe)
+2. Disable Auto Update for Pale Moon
-2. Ensure Fiddler is configured and running, and then try to play a 3dvia game, like Shenku River Rush (just River Rush in the game list)
+3. Ensure Fiddler is configured and running, and then try to play a 3dvia game, like Shenku River Rush (just River Rush in the game list)
-3. This should automatically launch the installer the first time
+4. This should automatically launch the installer the first time
-4. Enjoy!
+5. Enjoy!

 > **Notes:**
 > *Make sure you have installed the FiddlerRoot.cer certificate as explained in Fiddler->Notes #4*